integratedmodelling/klab-api/README.md

 ## Contact

 General inquiries can be made at support@integratedmodelling.org, or through the Confluence Questions space available to registered integratedmodelling.org users.
-Please use the Github issue tracker for bug reports or feature requests.
+Please use the GitHub issue tracker for bug reports or feature requests.

-For bug reports and feature requests please use the GitHub issues for this project.
-General questions can be addressed to support@integratedmodelling.org.